Vescien/odin-recipes/README.md

-Project to practice HTML skills learned so far
+Project to practice skills learned so far.